Do you ever get those days where you’re just in a rut, feeling unmotivated and uninspired to do anything?

 Those days are the worst.

 I completely understand.
-As a blogger & podcaster who has to consistently create put out content, it’s definitely not a nice a place to be in.
+As a coach, part of my job is to consistently create content.
+And it’s definitely not a nice a place to be in.

 Nevertheless, it still happens from time to time.
 And when it does happen, here are 3 ways to help you get out of that that.